fredilarsen/ModuleInterface/README.md

 When polling for settings from the database, the time from the database server is also retrieved, and distributed to modules as a coarse clock synchronization.

 The optional persistence functionality lets new settings be kept and automatically updated in EEPROOM for each module.
 Each module can the start in its previous state immediately, before gaining contact with the master.
-So each module con continue working after a restart even if if the master or network is down.
+So each module can continue working after a restart even if the master or network is down.

 The ModuleInterface library consists of a collection of classes, and some files with functions for functionality like EEPROM based persistence and master HTTP transfer.
-The basic classes are ModuleVariable (keeping on setting or input or output value), ModuleVariableSet (keeping a set of settings or input or output values), ModuleInterface (keeping settings, input values, output values and functionality for a module), ModuleInterfaceSet (in the master -- a collection of ModuleInterface objects that are kept synchronized with the modules).
+The basic classes are ModuleVariable (keeping one setting or input or output value), ModuleVariableSet (keeping a set of settings or input or output values), ModuleInterface (keeping settings, input values, output values and functionality for a module), ModuleInterfaceSet (in the master -- a collection of ModuleInterface objects that are kept synchronized with the modules).

-The ModuleInterface code in a master typically use more storage space and RAM than within a module.
+The ModuleInterface code in a master typically uses more storage space and RAM than within a module.
 It is still fine to run on an Arduino Uno or Nano, but when adding the HTTP client (and implicitly the large required Ethernet and ArduinoJson libraries), it is necessary to step up to an Arduino Mega or similar for the master.

 ####PJON
 The ModuleInterface class that is used by a module, and the ModuleInterfaceSet class that is used by a master, implement transport logic and serialization/deserialization and other functionality, but do not implement any communication.
 The communication between modules is designed to be handled by deriving a class from each of these two, and letting these classes do the talking by some protocol.